 And most importantly:

 - Do not feed the animals.
 The animals around the lodge are wild and if they are fed (accidentally or on purpose) they will quickly become pests.
-Please avoid leaving food out and keep your room door closed. or in your room.
+Please avoid leaving food out and keep your room door closed.
 The main culprits are:

 - Elephants - And they love fruit.
 We have seen elephants smash car windows to get at oranges.
-They have an excellent sense of smell and we ask you not to leave fruit in your room.
+They have an excellent sense of smell.
+It is for your own safety that it is strictly forbidden to have any kind of food in your room.

 - Baboons or Vervet monkeys - They will eat almost anything and are opportunists.
-Please be mindful of leaving food out, even the slice of lemon in your drink out.
+Please be mindful of watching your food or drinks when monkeys are around.
 We want to make sure they do not associate humans with food.
-If they are around please don't leave food out.
 Also: Keep your doors closed.
 The monkeys like nice things too ...

 Wildlife and their habitats are fragile.
 Even a well-meaning safari can cause negative effects and when on safari it is everyone's responsibility to ensure that the wildlife is respected for the benefit of their continual survival and your wellbeing.